 J.B.
-Wilcox, a February 2018 graduate of Breakthrough Performance Group’s Black Belt class, was named Regional Director of Breakthrough Performance Group’s (BPG) Pittsburgh, Pennsylvania office in August 2018.
+Wilcox is a February 2018 graduate of Breakthrough Performance Group’s Black Belt class.
 An Aerospace Engineer, J.B. began his career in the Marine Corps as a jet fighter pilot after graduating from the United States Naval Academy, then, as a civilian, worked in the pharmaceutical industry.
 J.B. has extensive experience participating, leading, and creating internally-designed safety, sales, and quality improvement programs.
-To learn more about J.B.’s career, go to: https://breakthrough-performance.com/about-us/.
+He has also has experience as an entrepreneur.

-What J. B. Wilcox wants his BPG students to know about Lean Six Sigma (LSS):
+J. B. Wilcox thinks everyone should know that Lean Six Sigma (LSS):

-- It’s not just about Manufacturing.
+- is not just about Manufacturing.
 LSS is about delivering products and services that always satisfy THE CUSTOMER, across ALL industries.

-- LSS is more than a set of tools and processes.
+- is more than a set of tools and processes.
 It’s about leadership and culture.

 An LSS story from his experience.
 Throughout his career J.B. has strived to leave an organization better than when he arrived and to leverage the knowledge and experience of his team members.
 He has applied LSS to safety standards, sales performance, manufacturing operations, and supply chain projects.
 Click here for a brief synopsis of how J.B. applied Six Sigma concepts to a supply chain project that resulted in reduced costs and time for both the supplier and the customer. <<Link to BPG Team in Action>>

-How he is leveraging LSS as an entrepreneur: As an entrepreneur, J.B. continues to apply concepts of observation and continuous improvement to his work.
-After every class he identifies ways to improve the next session.
-He’s focusing on how to better meet the needs of his customers, so they are equipped to lead and manage LSS projects out in the “real world.”
-Additionally, he challenges himself to effectively and efficiently manage the diverse aspects of his workload, which in addition to teaching, include business development and administration.
-Each morning he asks, “What’s the best use of my time today?”
-And he’s looking ahead to how, as his alumni population grows, he can remain in touch with them using the CRM and other tools available.
+How to Leverage LSS as an entrepreneur: As an entrepreneur, J.B. continues to apply concepts of observation and continuous improvement to his work.
+For example, when he was a trainer, J.B. would take time after every class to identify ways to improve the next session.
+He’s focus was on how to better meet the needs of his customers, so they could lead and manage LSS projects out in the “real world.”
+Additionally, he challenged himself to effectively and efficiently manage the diverse aspects of his workload, which in addition to teaching, included business development and administration.
+Each morning he’d, “What’s the best use of my time today?”

 Lessons he can share with other entrepreneurs: